yuahmed/dig245-regenerative/README.md

 ## Design

 1. Develop a concept for your project.
-Consider the above prompt, as well as [Examples of randomness](#examples-of-randomness) below.
+Consider the above prompt, as well as [Examples of randomness](#inspiration) below.
 1. Use [Figma](https://figma.com) to create a wireframe and design iterations for your project.
-    1. Show the different stages of the user experience or how your app changes depending on the content.
-    1. Start with desktop design, then create the mobile layout once you have made a few iterations.
+Start with desktop design, then create the mobile layout once you have made a few iterations.
 1. Use Figma to diagram any data transformations or flowcharts as needed.
+Show the different stages of the user experience or how your app changes depending on the content.

 ## Code

 1. Begin the code portion by writing out the pseudocode for your project.
-[See this activity for practice](https://github.com/omundy/learn-computing/blob/main/topics-computational-thinking.md#pseudocode).
+[See this activity for practice](https://github.com/omundy/learn-computing/blob/main/topics/computational-thinking.md#pseudocode).
 Save the pseudocode in a comment in your Javascript.
 1. Use HTML, CSS, and JS to code your design inside `index.html`
 1. Use Javascript variables, conditional logic, loops, etc. to somehow change the page every time it loads.
 1. Use images, other media, or code libraries as needed.